schweizerweb/icst-ambisonics-plugins/readme.txt

 - Guide, Tutorials, Blog
   https://ambisonics.ch/page/icst-ambisonics-plugins

-Note: Some Reaper-Templates distributed with this package require 3rd-party plugins.
-More information including download links can be found here: https://ambisonics.ch/post/icst-ambiplugins-templates
+Note: Some Reaper templates distributed with this package require third-party plugins.
+More information, including download links, can be found here: https://ambisonics.ch/post/icst-ambiplugins-templates

-Hint: In case you have a previous version of the ICST AmbiPlugins installed, you might want to clean up the Reaper-Template-Folders manually before installing this version on top.
+Note: If you have a previous version of ICST AmbiPlugin installed, you should manually clean up the Reaper template folders before installing this version over it.